 - You can study full time or part time to suit your personal or professional circumstances

 - You can exit at each level with a valuable qualification

-- Successful completion of a relevant HNC (such as the HNC Engineering Systems, or HNC Mechanical Engineering) with a pass in Engineering Mathematics 2, may allow advanced entry to year two.
+- For September 2020, entry to this course is only available into year 2, via an HNC (such as the HNC Engineering Systems, or HNC Mechanical Engineering) with a pass in Engineering Mathematics 2, may allow advanced entry to year two.
 To make an application please use the 'Apply' tab and indicate year two entry on your application

 Advanced entry to year three: